pandodao/docs.pando.im/docs/manual/essential.md

 By default, you don't need gas fee by using Pando Proto.
 However, there are some senarios that may require gas fee:

 1. For some operations on Pando Leaf and Rings, it will cost you 0.00000001 ETH to invoke the transaction action.
 It could be considered as gas fee charged by Pando Proto.
-2. For the users who connect their wallet with WalletConnect and MetaMask, it will cost some gas fees to all operations on Pando Proto.
-The gas fee is charged by the MVM(https://mvm.app), not Pando Proto.
+2. For the users who connect their wallet with WalletConnect and MetaMask, it will cost some ETH as the gas fees to all operations on Pando Proto.
+The gas fee is charged by the MVM (https://mvm.app), not Pando Proto.
 For realtime gas fee, please refer to the MVM block explorer: https://scan.mvm.dev/